 Do not change your dose or suddenly stop using this medicine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions (seizures), hallucinations, stomach or muscle cramps, tremors, or unusual behavior.
+This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, including hallucinations, stomach or muscle cramps, tremors, or unusual behavior.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.